All The Best Celeb Appearances On

 George Clooney, Leonardo DiCaprio, Tobey Maguire, Neil Patrick Harris, and Ellen DeGeneres are just a few of the actors and actresses who would go on to make it big.
 Really, really big.
 Academy Awards big.
 Medal Of Freedom winner big.
 Seabiscuit big.

-Here are some of our favorite and most memorable celebrity appearances to get you excited for the revival.
+Here are some of our favourite and most memorable celebrity appearances to get you excited for the revival.

 Read These Stories Next: